 In addition to the noticeable breve above the Cyrillic Й in the logo, we have delicately included the shape of the Citymobil’s signature spark in other characters.
 For example, in horizontal stroke of the lowercase е and triangular counters in Ии Кк Жж.

-Кк needed our separate attention, we weren’t satisfied with any of the traditional shapes.
+The form of Кк needed our separate attention, we weren’t satisfied with any of the traditional shapes.
 Curved diagonals would have looked too complicated.
 The more geometric construction with a pointy junction of the diagonals also didn’t work, because of the wide range of widths.
 The crossbar construction solved the problems of the geometric construction, but looked too default, rigid, and simple.

 In the end, we found a solution: we attached the arm to the stem at an acute angle, and compensated for the slope of the leg with a crossbar.
 The shape has become asymmetrical and distinctive.